aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 For example, a security incident management tool may detect anomalous behaviour on a user's account, or if the user logged in through an enterprise Identity Provider, the Identity Provider may want to revoke all of a user's tokens in the event of a security incident or on the employee's termination.

-This specification describes an API endpoint on an Authorization Server that can accept requests from external parties to revoke all tokens associated with a given user.
+This specification describes a new API endpoint on an Authorization Server that can accept requests from external parties to revoke all tokens associated with a given user.

 # Conventions and Definitions